lakatdev/js-evaluator/README.md

 # js-evaluator

-A simple JavaScript to evaluate preferential and yes/no question votes.
+A simple JavaScript software to evaluate and display preferential and simple yes/no question votes.